 See the answer above.
 If you do decide to migrate to DDI Lifecycle, you may want to make use of the Correspondence Mapping between Codebook 2.1 and Lifecycle 3.0.

 No!
 The Alliance continues to support, develop, and encourage the adoption of DDI-Codebook (DDI 2) and DDI-LIfecycle (DDI 3).
-The DDI 4 Prototype release is intended for public review and feedback on the model-based approach to developing a DDI specification.
+The DDI-CDI release is an application of the DDI 4 model to provide new functionality, not to replace existing systems based on DDI.

 The DDI Alliance is soliciting such feedback as:

-- Does this Prototype provide functionality that you or your organization find useful?
+- Does this specification provide functionality that you or your organization find useful?

 - If not, what do you see as barriers to implementing DDI-CDI?
 What else should it support?

-- How would you or your organization actually use and/or implement DDI 4?
+- How would you or your organization actually use and/or implement DDI-CDI?